flyingmachine/nanoc-blog/content/programming/datomic-for-five-year-olds.md

         <td>Attribute</td>
         <td>Name + data type + cardinality.
 Attributes themselves can
         be thought of as data types.
-They differ from attributes in the relational model in that they exist outside of rigid tables</td>
+They differ from attributes in the relational model in that they exist independently of rigid tables</td>
     </tr>
 </table>